 With a long history of participation in free software projects, including the GIMP, GNOME, OpenWengo, Maemo and MeeGo, Dave has been exploring the subject of company/community interactions for over a decade.

-Deb Nicholson works at the intersection of technology and social justice.
-She has over 15 years of non-profit management experience, and got involved in the free software movement about five years ago when she started working for the Free Software Foundation.
-Deb is currently the community outreach director for the Open Invention Network – the defensive patent pool built to protect Linux projects.
-She is also the community manager for GNU MediaGoblin, a brand new federated media hosting program.
-In her spare time, she serves on the board of OpenHatch, a small non-profit dedicated to identifying and mentoring new free software contributors with a particular interest in building a more diverse free software movement.
+Deb Nicholson works at the intersection of technology and social justice, with over 15 years of nonprofit management experience.
+Deb got involved in the free software movement about five years ago when she started working for the Free Software Foundation.
+She is currently the community outreach director for the Open Invention Network—the defensive patent pool built to protect Linux projects.
+She is also the community manager for GNU MediaGoblin, a brand-new federated media hosting program.
+In her spare time, Deb serves on the board of OpenHatch, a small nonprofit dedicated to identifying and mentoring new free software contributors, with a particular interest in building a more diverse free software movement.

 Cedric Thomas, is OW2 CEO (visit our booth in the non-profit pavillon).
 An IT industry veteran with twenty-five years of experience in strategic and marketing consulting for IT vendors and systems integrators, Cedric has masterminded the launch of the OW2 Consortium.
 Previously, as both an investor and a consultant with FronTier Associates, the consulting company he founded in 1997, he actively took part in three IPOs, contributed to the launch of several technology start-ups, helped establish a start-up incubator in Paris and set up technology firms in Boston and San Francisco.
 Before that, he was VP and Research Director at PAC, an independent provider of consultancy and marketing studies for the IT industry where he established successful research programs in Open Systems, IT spending and Outsourcing.
 Cédric studied for his PhD in Economics at the Sorbonne and holds a Master’s degree in Computer Science from the University of Paris.
 He teaches business strategy in several master programs.